Green Bay Packers vs. Chicago Bears NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

+- Green Bay's games this season have gone over 42.5 points seven of 12 times.

-- Green Bay and its opponents have gone over the current 42.5-point total in seven of 12 games this season.
+- Chicago's games have gone over 42.5 points in four of 12 chances this season.

 - The combined points per game average of the two teams, 40.4, is 2.1 points fewer than Sunday's over/under.

-- This contest's total is 1.6 points fewer than the 44.1 these two squads combine to give up per game in 2021.
+- The 44.1 points per game these two squads have allowed their opponents to score this season are 1.6 more than the 42.5 over/under in this contest.

-- Packers games this season feature an average total of 48.3 points, a number 5.8 points higher than Sunday's over/under.
+- The Packers and their opponents have scored an average of 48.3 points per game in 2021, 5.8 more than Sunday's total.

-- In 2021, games involving the Bears have averaged a total of 43.3 points, 0.8 more than the set total in this contest.
+- The 42.5-point over/under for this game is 0.8 points below the 43.3 points per game average total in Bears games this season.

 Packers stats and trends